TCFS students study two compulsory core subjects, which are English (Literature, Drama and English for Academic Purposes) and History of Ideas

 Drama constitutes 30% of the overall English mark, and Literature constitutes 70%.
 The two subjects complement each other in the development of students’ critical and interpretive thinking.

 The subject includes:

-• exploration, understanding and development of text, working solo, in pairs or in larger groups
+- exploration, understanding and development of text, and working solo, in pairs or in larger groups

-Literature requires students to explore poetry, drama, short fiction and novels.
-These texts highlight sophisticated forms of language and thought—such as symbolism, connotation, metaphor and narrative—which are essential to the broad and deep, wholistic analysis that is now required from students in all tertiary subjects.
+In English Literature, students will explore poetry, drama, short fiction and novels.
+These texts require students to interpret and use sophisticated forms of language and thought, such as symbolism, connotation, metaphor and narrative.

 Essays and exams: 50%

 This subject is an intensive university preparation subject that examines Western society and the ideas that affect our lives.
 Through this subject, students develop the specific academic skills required in all university faculties, including academic communication through oral and written discussion, research and correct use of published material, critical use of data, and analysis of complex issues.
 Students read and discuss important philosophers, scientists, and religious and political writers, and formulate their own responses.